hyperfiddle/electric-starter-app/src/user/demo_toggle.md

 What's happening
 * There's a button on the frontend, with a callback, that toggles a boolean, stored in a server-side atom.
 * That boolean is used to switch between a client expr and a server expr.
-* Both exprs print the platform number type, which is either a java.lang.Long or a javascript Number.
+* Both exprs print the platform number type, which is either a `java.lang.Long` or a javascript `Number`.
 * The resulting string is streamed from server to client over network, and written through to the DOM.

 Key Ideas
-* **Clojure/Script interop**: The atom definition is ordinary Clojure code, which works because this is an ordinary .cljc file.
+* **Clojure/Script interop**: The atom definition is ordinary Clojure code, which works because this is an ordinary `.cljc` file.
 * **"single state atom"** UI pattern, except the atom is on the server.
 * **reactive control flow**: `if`, `case` and other Clojure control flow forms are reactive.
 Here, when `x` toggles, `(case x)` will *switch* between branches.
 In the DAG, if-nodes look like a railroad switch (image).
   <p>![railroad switch](https://clojureverse.org/uploads/default/original/2X/7/7b52e4535db802fb51a368bae4461829e7c0bfe5.jpeg)</p>